Histogram¶

 Multiple Histogram Charts¶

-# the charts data is now a list of charts
+# the data is now a list of lists (one per chart)

 for _ in range(2)